Prepare a PDF form

 output.write(new_form.read())

-to update.
-Consider this PDF,
+this PDF,

-the below snippet will change the key of the second row's text field with the key Description[0]
+you can change the key of the second row's text field with the key Description[0]

 to Description[1]